v1j4y/cmake-workshop/content/setup.rst

 For MacOS and Linux users
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-MacOS and Linux users can simply open a terminal and install `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_:
+MacOS and Linux users can open a terminal and install `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_:

 - For MacOS see https://docs.conda.io/en/latest/miniconda.html#macosx-installers